3/22 Update: IFC's Food Pantry is Moving (Temporarily!)

 You might be wondering:

+YES.
 The Food Pantry, Emergency Financial Assistance, and offices will close March 25-29 to pack and move.
-We plan to re-open on April 1 at 100 W. Rosemary Street, Chapel Hill.
+We plan to re-open on April 2 at 100 W. Rosemary Street, Chapel Hill.
+The Community Kitchen will operate as normal.

 How can I reach IFC staff March 25-29?